tytydraco/yessleep/out/I_swear_I_didnt_see_him.md

 “What’s your favorite food?”

-I don’t answer that one either and stare through the windshield.
+I keep my eyes on the windshield and say nothing.

 He laughs softly.
 “We'll work on that.”